EliPassov/gator/README.md

 # README #

-GATOR is a deep neural network global channel pruning method utilizing chanel hard gating to find which channels to prune based on user defined criteria.
+GATOR is a deep neural network global channel pruning method utilizing channel hard gating to find which channels to prune based on user defined criteria.
 Criteria is defined via individual weights on each layer, which can represent optimization on FLOPS, Memory or latency, enabling customizing pruning for specific hardware.
+While the code is designed for pruning image classification networks, it can be adapted to prune other types of networks.

 For more information please refer to the article:
 [Gator: Customizable Channel Pruning of Neural Networks with Gating](https://link.springer.com/chapter/10.1007/978-3-030-86380-7_5)

-### Supported Architectures ###
+## Supported Architectures ##

 Current code supports Sequential networks (E.g. VGG) and ResNet style networks.
-For other types of networks, the interface GatesModulesMapper which maps the network's structure, enabling proper computation of costs, needs to be implemented.
+For other types of networks, implementation of the interface GatesModulesMapper, which maps the network's structure for computation of channel pruning costs, is required.

 Integration of frameworks which scan the network architecture (e.g. ONNX) might be implemented in the future.
-Any contributor willing to take this task upon himself is more then welcome and will have the author's support and gratitude.
+Any contributor willing to take this task is more than welcome and will have the author's support and gratitude.

-### Installation ###
+## Installation ##

 - Install PyTorch ([pytorch.org](http://pytorch.org))
 - `pip install -r requirements.txt`